 This is what a bad solder joint looks like:

 Cold Solder Joint

 A cold solder joint occurs when the solder fails to melt completely, often characterized by a rough and lumpy surface.
-The solder bond will then be poor and unreliable, and cracks may develop over time.
-You definitely don’t want to have cold solder joints in your circuits because it results to bad connection that you’ll have to repair it just to have your circuit working properly.
-To prevent this, pre-heat your soldering iron properly with sufficient power.
+The solder bond will be poor and unreliable, and cracks may develop over time.
+To prevent cold solder joints, make sure the soldering iron is hot before starting to solder.

 When fixing a cold solder joint, you can re-heat the solder joint with a pre-heated soldering iron until the solder flows.
 Some cold solder joints are caused by applying too much solder.
 You can easily take out the excess solder using the tip of the soldering iron.
 But remember the tips for good soldering technique to avoid this kind of problem; do not rush over when soldering.

 - It is important to have clean copper pads or solder pads.
 If your copper pad has a little damage, remove and tidy it up.
 You can use a sharp knife to do this.
 There will then be an exposed track, so you will have to stick copper tape over the exposed track.
 Next, you can solder the copper tape joints and pierce to make a hole.
 You can now use the solder pad and solder in your component.

 - Be sure that you have clean wirings so you can easily track connections in case of problems.
 Plus, no one wants incomprehensible wirings.

 Sometimes you will find unnecessary solder between pads.
 This excess solder can be stressful for it can form unintended connections between pads.
 One solution for this would be dragging the tip of the hot soldering iron between the solder joints.
 Another solution would be using a solder sucker which is much easier.